Chalarangelo/30-seconds-of-code/snippets/approximatelyEqual.md

 Checks if two numbers are approximately equal to each other.

 - Use `Math.abs()` to compare the absolute difference of the two values to `epsilon`.
-- Omit the third parameter, `epsilon`, to use a default value of `0.001`.
+- Omit the third argument, `epsilon`, to use a default value of `0.001`.

 ```js
 const approximatelyEqual = (v1, v2, epsilon = 0.001) =>